 Since Nusa Penida doesn’t host loads of tourists, accommodations on the island are slim pickings.

-Without doubt, the Kubu Ganesh Guesthouse is the best place to stay on Nusa Penida!
+Without a doubt, the Kompyang Cottage is the best place to stay on Nusa Penida!
 Located on the beach, in a quiet, local area of the island, this guesthouse offers the perfect balance of adventure and relaxation.
 Not to mention, the service, food, guest rooms, and ocean views are all stellar.

 Next time we visit Nusa Penida, we are going to stay for at least three nights.
 If you can fit it into your itinerary, then we suggest you do the same!